ephios-dev/ephios/docs/admin/configuration/index.rst

     Path to the private key used to sign web push notifications.
 If not provided, web push notifications wont work on some platforms.
 See :ref:`web_push_notifications` for details.

+`SECURE_HSTS_SECONDS`:
+    Number of seconds to set the `Strict-Transport-Security <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security>`__ header to.
+Defaults to the amount of seconds in 1 day, but should be set to a higher value in production.

+`SECURE_HSTS_INCLUDE_SUBDOMAINS`:
+    Include subdomains in the `Strict-Transport-Security <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security>`__
+    header.
+Defaults to `False`.

+`SECURE_HSTS_PRELOAD`:
+    Set the `preload <https://hstspreload.org/>`__ flag in the `Strict-Transport-Security <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security>`__ header.
+Defaults to `False`.

+`CONN_MAX_AGE`:
+    Number of seconds to keep database connections open.
+Defaults to 0, meaning connections are closed after each request.
+    Refer to the `django docs <https://docs.djangoproject.com/en/4.2/ref/databases/#persistent-database-connections>`__ for details.

 `DJANGO_SETTINGS_MODULE`:
     Defaults to `ephios.settings`.
 If you want to use your own settings file, set this to the path to your settings file.
 This variable cannot be set in the environment file.